dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

-Now the weather started to get cloudy and I was on the Col d'Aspin, slightly "lower" than Col de Puresourde at 1481m.
+Now the weather started to get cloudy and I was on the Col d'Aspin, slightly "lower" than Col de Pyresourde at 1481m.
 As I climbed the clouds closed in and it was damp, at some points raining.
 I couldn't see the mountains around me.
 It took some time but no endorphine shocks, I listened to the Game of Thrones audiobook for most of it.
 I was overtaken by various cyclists.